Home of English Grammar

 Answers

-1. She was wearing a pair of jeans.
+1. She was wearing a pair of jeans

-2. I can’t read without glasses.
+2. I can’t read without the glasses

 3. My trousers are too tight.